The new Big Shorts: Whole Foods and Weight Watchers

 Carson Block, who runs the research firm Muddy Waters, has recommended shorting St. Jude due to concerns he has about the company's pacemakers and defibrillators, which he alleges can be hacked.
 (Didn't that happen on "Homeland?")

 St. Jude is disputing the claims.
 It is suing Muddy Waters.
-And Dusaniwsky notes that the shorts have been wrong so far.
-The stock is up more than 25% this year.
+And Dusaniwsky notes that even though the stock has fallen about 6% since the Muddy Waters report, it is still up more than 25% this year.

 Shorts often do a great job of finding stocks that are due for a fall, especially if accounting fraud or other financial chicanery is involved.
 But they don't have a perfect track record.